huycyphernguyen/mercu-kanban-app/README.md

 ## Start the app

+Start the Backend API `nx serve my-api`.

-To start the development server run `nx serve web`.
+To start the Wep Appplication `nx serve web`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code